10 Amazing Little Known Facts About Technology

 Finally, he built the water integrator machine that could plot graphs and help visualize the thermal process.

-3. The first computer mouse was called ‘X-Y Position Indicator for Display Systems’
+3. The first computer mouse was called the ‘X-Y Position Indicator for Display Systems’

 The name ‘Mouse' was coined for the instrument as the cable sticking out of it reminded Engelbart of a rodent’s tail.